 1. What kinds of discrimination are against state law in Hawai'i?

-The Hawai'i Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, color, ancestry, gender, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth or related medical conditions, arrest and court record (except if there has been a conviction directly related to job responsibilities).
+The Hawai'i Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, national origin, color, ancestry, gender, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth, breastfeeding or related medical conditions, genetic information, AIDS/HIV, credit history or credit report, status as a victim of domestic or sexual violence, or arrest and court record (except if there has been a conviction directly related to job responsibilities).